DaveAldon/bravo-discord-bot/README.md

 ### Credit

 - Thanks to Bravo LT for having a [memoji page](https://www.bravolt.com/about-us) so I could grab a Bentley icon based on the very real dog
-- Thanks to [MidasXIV](https://github.com/MidasXIV) for providing an excellent base for Discord.js interaction.
-Nobody wants to reinvent the wheel